LorenzoTa/Tartaglia-s-triangle/README.md

 Experiments Panel

-At the top you have the Properties Configuration: This allows the user to determine and/or display:
+At the top you have the Properties Configuration: this allows the user to determine and/or display:
  * How many rows to draw
  * A button to display this introduction
  * At what point large numbers should be subtituted with dots (to build the shape of the triangle acceptable)